r0han01/email-scheduler-auth-php-phpmailer/README.md

 This is a **MailSender** application that allows you to schedule and send emails using PHPMailer, powered by **InfinityFree**'s free hosting services.
 The application utilizes Gmail's SMTP server to send emails and schedules them using a cron job via **EasyCron**.

+GitHub Repository: A similar project with additional details and configurations can be found here: 🔗 PHPMailer Gmail SMTP Integration - https://github.com/r0han01/PHPMailer-Gmail-SMTP-Integration

 ## Project Overview

 This application is designed to send scheduled emails based on the database entries.
 It allows users to: